UMAIE Course Number: T4466

 Step 1: Complete the online application.

-Step 3: Submit a completed Liability Form to 300 Ambrose Hall.
+Step 3: Submit a completed Liability Form to Cosgrove Hall, lower level.

 Step 4: Pay your remaining balance by November 1.
-Turn in your payment to 300 Ambrose Hall.
+Turn in your payment to Cosgrove Hall, lower level.
 Make checks payable to St. Ambrose.

 Applications will be accepted until October 1.